“Grace, mercy, and peace will be with you from God the Father and from the Lord Jesus Christ, the Son of the Father, in truth and love.”

 This unique statement is the only occurrence of the phrase “the Son of the Father” in the New Testament.
 John designates this title here to put stress on the Incarnation of Christ.
 The Father and Son are coeternal and coequal.
 There never was nor ever will be anyone like God the Son.

-We do not get grace, mercy and peace in college or university.
+We do not get grace, mercy, and peace in college or university.
 Professors there know nothing about these things.
-The tools they chose for arriving at truth will not allow them to discover these wonderful spiritual commodities.
+The tools they chose for arriving at the truth will not allow them to discover these wonderful spiritual commodities.
 The only source of these spiritual commodities is found in God.